kentslaney/login/README.md

 The client can either be on the same server as the login service ('local') or on a separate one ('remote'), and the server can be either Flask ('builder') or not ('interface').
-By default, project is assumed to be on the same server and written in Flask.
+For naming purposes, the project is assumed to be on the same server and written in Flask by default.

 ### (Local)LoginBuilder
 When all the URLs are accessed via localhost loopback, the client and server